Godspower-Eze/deep-dive-on-lattice-based-cryptography/hard problems in LBC.md

 # Hard Problems in Lattice-Based Cryptography - Introduction to Lattice-based Cryptography

+## Worse-case to Average-case Reduction

+what's the worst case of SVP?

 ## Shortest Vector Problems(SVP)

 In the first post, we talked about the first successive minimum $\lambda_1$ and good and bad bases.
 This problem is based on the hardness of finding $\lambda_1$ given a bad basis.